mcdemarco/the-new-kitchen-cookbook/bread/baguette.md

 I assume that the Peasant Bread dough (substitute 1/2 c. rye for 1/2 c. of the whole wheat) would also work, but I haven't tried it yet.

+I have added vital wheat gluten to a fresh batch of dough on occasion to try to keep the baguette from sticking in the holes of the baguette pan; for numbers see the bread-flourification of regular flour in my [pagnotta recipe](../bread/pagnotta.md).
+As it turned out, the only effective cure for sticking is baguette-sized slices of parchment paper, preferably removed halfway through the baking time.